-- In response to an injury, a portion of the skin may get tucked in to form a sac.
-This is now lined by normal epidermal cells that continue to multiply, mature and form keratin.
-This is an epidermal inclusion cyst.
+- An epidermal inclusion cyst is a response to an injury.
+Skin is tucked in to form a sac that is lined by normal epidermal cells that continue to multiply, mature and form keratin.

 - Occlusion of pilosebaceous units (hair follicles) or eccrine sweat ducts leads to a build-up of secretions.
 This can present as milia.